Sound and nervous system regulation

 Sound has a profound effect on the nervous system.
 It can soothe, stimulate, or shift our physiological and emotional state, depending on its tone, rhythm, and frequency.
 This makes sound a powerful tool for regulation, healing, and stress relief, especially in somatic and trauma-informed practices.

 Sounds that involve vocalization (like humming, chanting, or singing) can directly stimulate the vagus nerve, which plays a central role in nervous system regulation and emotional balance.
-The practices of mantra, and sounding in yoga or Continuum can assist with vagus nerve stimulation.
+The practices of mantra, and sounding in yoga or Continuum movement practice can assist with vagus nerve stimulation.
 Benefits can include increased vagal tone which can assist with better stress recovery, improved mood and emotional resilience, and enhanced connection with self and others.

 For example, Humming Bee Breath (Bhramari Pranayama) is a powerful and simple yogic breathing practice known for its calming effect on the nervous system.
 Bhramari Pranayama is a yogic breath technique that involves making a gentle humming sound (like a bee) on the exhale.
 The vibration created during humming soothes the brain and nervous system, making it an effective tool for reducing stress, anxiety, and mental chatter.